systeminit/si/app/docs/src/reference/components.md

 :::tip

-To remove a piece of cloud infrastructure you will delete its corresponding component.
+To remove a piece of cloud infrastructure, you will delete its corresponding component.
 A deleted component will remain in your Change Set until its corresponding resource has been removed by its delete [action](./actions.md).